fayizferosh/yosys-tcl-ui-report/README.md

 #### QoR (Quality of Results) Generation

 I have successfully written the code for QoR generation.
-The basic code of the same and screenshots of terminal are shown below.
+The basic code and screenshots of the terminal are shown below.

 *Code*